Diophantine Geometry over Groups VIII: Stability

-Let $Duo$ be one of the (universal) duo limit groups $Duo^1_1,\ldots,Duo^1_{t_1}$ that are associated with $Cov(p,q)$, and suppose that $Duo=<d_1,p>*_{<d_0>} \, <d_2,q>$.
-We view $Duo$ as a graded limit group with respect to the parameter subgroup $<d_2,q>$.
-With each specialization of $Duo$ there exists a restricted specialization: $(x_1,\ldots,x_s,y_1,\ldots,y_m,r_1,\ldots,r_s,p,q,a)$ (see the construction of the first diagram associated with $Cov(p,q)$).
-With $Duo$ we further associate the Diophantine condition that forces one of the conditions (ii)-(iv) that are imposed on the collection of associated specializations, to collapse (to be non-valid), i.e., either one of the specializations $(x_i,p,q,a)$ or $(y_i,p,q,a)$ is flexible (not strictly solid), or two rigid (strictly solid) specializations $(x_i,p,q,a)$ and $(x_j,p,q,a)$, $i<j$, coincide (belong to the same strictly solid family), or correspondingly for specializations $(y_i,p,q,a)$ and $(y_j,p,q,a)$, or one of the specializations $r_i$ has a root with an order that divides the least common multiple of the indices of the finite index subgroups that are attached to the closures $GCl_1,\ldots,GCl_v$.
+With the specializations of $Duo$ we further associate the Diophantine condition that forces at least one of the conditions (ii)-(iv), that was imposed on the restriction of these specializations to values of the generators of the subgroup $Wit$ to fail.
+I.e., this Diophantine condition either forces the value of one of the subgroups, $(x_i,p,q,a)$, to be non-rigid (not strictly solid), or the value of two of the subgroups, $(x_i,p,q,a)$ and $(x_j,p,q,a)$, $i<j$, to coincide (belong to the same strictly solid family), or it forces the same type of degenerations for the values of the subgroups $<y_i,p,q,a>$, or one of the values $r_i$, that was assumed to be a primitive element (an element with no proper roots), has a root with an order that divides the least common multiple of the indices of the finite index subgroups that are associated with the given set of graded closures :$GCl_1,\ldots,GCl_v$.

-Starting with the duo limit group $Duo$ (and the variety associated with it), and iteratively applying the prescribed Diophantine condition, we construct a finite diagram, using the construction of the diagram associated with a Diophantine set presented in proving theorem 2.1 (and used for proving the equationality of Diophantine sets).